mskian/ssl-expiry-reminder/README.md

 ## Storage

-- you API Key's and URL's are stored on your Disk in `JSON File` Example File - <https://github.com/mskian/ssl-expiry-reminder/blob/master/config-example.json>
+- Your API Key's and URL's are stored on your Disk in `JSON File` Example File - <https://github.com/mskian/ssl-expiry-reminder/blob/master/config-example.json>
 - Folder name - `ssl-expiry-reminder-nodejs` and File Name `config.json`
 - You **No need** to create this File and Folder it will Automatically Generate & Store your Data's

 Linux - `~/.config` in Home
-Windows - `%APPDATA%` Folder
+Windows - `AppData` Folder `c:\Users\username\AppData\Roaming\ssl-expiry-reminder-nodejs`
 macOS - `~/Library/Application Support`

 ## Library